d-miller/d-miller.github.io/_posts/2015-3-25-Two-Routes.md

   	<th>Web development</th>
     <td>
     <p>Learn core web languages like JavaScript and HTML to use libraries such as d3.js to   create highly customizable visualizations.</p>
-    <p>Learning to create even a simple histogram can take time, but you develop invaluable web and programming skills along the way.
-The potential for creating new types of graphics is almost limitless.
-Data might need to be preprocessed or analyzed first in R/Python.</p>
+    <p>Learning to create even a simple histogram can take time, but you develop invaluable web and programming skills along the way.</p>
     </td>
     <td>People aiming to…
     	<ul>